-Results of the background research identified one prehistoric archaeological site and two cultural resources investigations within one mile of the Project (Figure 3).
-A cemetery was also mapped within one mile of the Project, but was determined to be mapped incorrectly.
+Results of the background research identified one prehistoric archaeological site, one cemetery, and two cultural resources investigations within one mile of the Project (Figure 3).
+One additional cemetery was mapped within the indirect APE, but was determined to have been mapped incorrectly.
 None of these known cultural resources or surveys are within the Project APE.
-The identified archaeological site (33MY0803) is located approximately 0.98 mile to the southwest of the direct APE.
+The identified archaeological site (33MY0803) is located approximately 0.87 mile to the southwest of the direct APE and the cemetery is located approximately 0.98 mile to the southwest of the direct APE.